alyssa-greenwell/ICS635Project/README.md

 To use:

+Both Phase 1 and Phase 2 work the same.

-First run BioBERT_Tuner.py to build the model.
+- First run the tuner file (either BioBERT_Tuner.py or BioBERT_NER_Tuner.py) to build the model.
-Then run BioBERT_Tester.py to test the model.
+- Then run the tester file (either BioBERT_Tester.py or BioBERT_NER_Tester.py) to test the model.

-Currently both the tuner and tester use the same .csv file to pull samples from, eventually they need to be split into a tuner and tester file.
+The tuner file creates a a directory that contains the fine-tuned model.
+Then, the tester file takes the fine-tuned model and evaluates it compared to an untuned BioBERT model.
-If you are getting an error while running the BioBERT_Tester.py file, delete the biobert-sentence-model directory and rerun BioBERT_Tuner.py.
+If you are getting an error while running the tester file, delete the biobert-sentence-model directory and rerun the tuner file.
 You may need to close your IDE to do so.